laurarra588/shortest-path-algorithms/README.md

 ## 📊 How to generate the report

-The `report.py` script automates the evaluation of the shortest path algorithms, measuring runtime, cost, and path between vertex 0 and 100.
+The `report.py` script automates the evaluation of the shortest path algorithms, measuring runtime, cost, and path.

 ### 🔧 Usage

 python report.py

+🎯 How to draw the shortest path visually

+from utils import draw_path
+draw_path(matrix, path, blink=True)

+📊 How to generate the performance report
+The report.py script runs the shortest path algorithms over multiple files and vertex pairs.

+🔧 Usage
+python report.py

+👩‍🎓 Authors
+Developed by Laura Almeida Silveira - UFOP – CSI466 – 2025